arnabfromjec05/restaurant-website-bootstrap/README.md

 # restaurant-website-bootstrap

-It's a sample website using HTML,CSS and Bootstrap which restaurant can use for their boilerplate.
+It's a sample website using HTML,CSS and Bootstrap which is run on LiteServer (Node Package) and can be used by any restaurant as their boilerplate.

 To run the application:
 1. Clone it in a local directory